pi3d/pi3d.github.com/sphinx/FAQ.rst

   alter to change the order of layers.
 To draw ``behind`` the X11 desktop on the Raspberry Pi Raspbian setup you need to set the layer to -128 see ``pi3d_demos/PyQtCube.py``

+  From v2.29 It is also possible to change the layer during running by using Display.change_layer(layer=0)

 Materials
 ---------